 According to James Weldon Johnson, who visited the country in 1920, the National City Bank had more power over Haiti than the State Department and the Marines.
 It worked to create the conditions that would maximize its benefits, having taken over Haiti’s Banque Nationale de la République d’Haïti (BNRH), controlling its policies by appointing a financial adviser and receiver general to manage revenue, monopolize credit and specie imports, and impose a $30 million loan.
 Among other things, the loan was used to pay the debt that France had imposed on the country.

 In 1934, the U.S. officially ended the occupation but its presence continued to be felt.
 It made the creation of an organic governing structure almost impossible through constant intervention, and it supported the Duvalier dictatorship, father and son, between 1957 and 1986.
 This dictatorship was particularly brutal and kleptocratic.
-In 1988, a case against “Baby” Duvalier found him guilty of stealing $504 million, that is what could be traced.
+In 1988, a case against “Baby” Duvalier found him guilty of stealing $504 million, which is what could be traced.
 The dictatorship concluded with “Baby” Duvalier being flown out of the country by the U.S.

 Though the dictatorship ended, U.S. intervention did not.
-For example, amongst many others, the U.S. orchestrated the final coup in 2004 against President Aristide, who, in his third time in power (2001 to 2004), began asking questions about sovereignty and foreign intervention and sought to create political alliances in the Caribbean and Latin America independent of the U.S. As a symbol of this turn, he wanted to take France to court to demand reparations.
+For example, among many others, the U.S. orchestrated the final coup in 2004 against President Aristide, who, in his third time in power (2001 to 2004), began asking questions about sovereignty and foreign intervention and sought to create political alliances in the Caribbean and Latin America independent of the U.S. As a symbol of this turn, he wanted to take France to court to demand reparations.
 This reorientation might have led to his deposition.
-After the coup, the U.S. recognised the ruling of the oligarchic elites —Aristide was a pastor and had not been born into it—through their taking over the state which, from that moment onwards, lost all legitimacy.
+After the coup, the U.S. recognized the ruling of the oligarchic elites —Aristide was a pastor and had not been born into it—through their taking over the state which, from that moment onwards, lost all legitimacy.

 The ensuing situation, which we have described above, is what several independent studies have called a “manufactured chaos”.
 With its history of intervention it would seem that the chaos was manufactured by the U.S. in connivance with the country’s oligarchic elites, most of which profit from it but live in places like Miami.
-The question that seems difficult to answer is why is the U.S. so involved in a country relatively small and even unimportant?
-Haiti has no significant natural resources (unlike neighboring Dominican Republic gold industry).
+The question that seems difficult to answer is why the U.S. is so involved in a country relatively small and even unimportant.
+Haiti has no significant natural resources (unlike its neighboring Dominican Republic gold industry).
 But the answer might be becoming clearer now.

 On August 7th, and after intense lobbying in the U.S. the private sector, i.e. the oligarchic elites, assumed directly control of the Haitian state.
 But that only means that the U.S. recognizes them as interlocutors with the country, since as we have seen, the state itself has disintegrated and has no legitimacy.
-Soon after, on August 14th, news emerged that Erik Prince, infamous founder of the mercenary company Blackwater and Tump ally, had signed a 10 year deal through his new company Vectus Global with this camarilla.
+Soon after, on August 14th, news emerged that Erik Prince, infamous founder of the mercenary company Blackwater and Trump ally, had signed a 10 year deal through his new company Vectus Global with this camarilla.
 The deal involved restoring “security” to Haiti and collecting border taxes while keeping a percentage.

 What is more cost effective than having a mercenary army, paid by the host country, to advance the interests of the U.S. without accountability for its crimes?
-Trump pardoned four Blackwater mercenaries accused of a massacre of 14 civilians in Iraq, who were already serving their sentence.
+Trump pardoned four Blackwater mercenaries accused of a massacre of 14 civilians in Iraq, who were already serving their sentences.

 My conclusion, given the U.S. occupation and interventionism in Haiti over the last 100 years, including the current “manufactured chaos”, is that the U.S. has used, and is currently using, the country as a testing ground for new forms of control with relatively low risk.
 The latest being having a foreign mercenary army taking the most basic elements of a state, security and taxes, out of their hands while maintaining a puppet government with no legitimacy.
-If this holds true, the ramifications for other “fragile states” is alarming.
+If this holds true, the ramifications for other “fragile states” are alarming.

 Haitians deserve better than that.
 Perhaps a model forward is to return to the ideal of Jean-Jacques Dessalines, a major leader of the Haitian Revolution and the first ruler of independent Haiti.
 His aspiration for independence extended beyond the abolition of slavery, to a system of equality based on the values of the Bosals—Africans born on the continent and not in slavery—who held communalist values around labor and freedom.